-The MCAT and a minimum of 100 semester hours taken only in the United States at an accredited American or Canadian university are required.
-Only U.S. citizens or permanent residents of the U.S. will be considered for admission.
+The MCAT and a minimum of 100 semester hours, including the below required prerequisite courses, must be taken within the United States or Canada at accredited universities.
+(Online/internent-based courses are not acceptable).
 Applicants who are enrolled or are planning to enroll in a degree-seeking graduate program must fulfill the degree requirements for that program prior to matriculating at EVMS.

-Applicants are expected to have grades of C or better in all required courses.
+Applicants must have grades of C or better in all required courses.
 Credits earned through advanced placement programs or CLEP are acceptable.
-Applicants may enhance their chances of acceptance by taking graduate course work in natural science.
+Applicants may enhance their chances of acceptance by taking graduate course work in the natural sciences.
 In recent years, students matriculating at EVMS have had a mean GPA of 3.44 and a mean MCAT of 30.

 The Medical College Admissions Test (MCAT) is a computer-based exam which is offered multiple times throughout the year and must be taken by the prospective student before the application can be processed.